-We’ve got a guide on all the best shooting badges in 2K21.
+To explore more great badges to up your shooting game, check out the guide on all of the best shooting badges in 2K21.

-Earn & know your Hot Spots / Hot Zones
+7. Earn and know your Hot Spots and Hot Zones

-To become a consistent shooter in NBA 2K21 another important feature all players must obtain are Hot Zones.
+To become a consistent shooter in NBA 2K21, another important feature that all players must obtain are Hot Zones.
 These are areas on the court where your player is strong at shooting the ball.

-At the beginning of MyCareer your player won’t have any, but Hot Zones will be acquired once you consistently make shots in the game.
+At the beginning of MyCareer, your player won’t have any, but Hot Zones will be acquired as you more consistently make shots in the game.

-After a sufficient number of Hot Zones are obtained, it is recommended that you save some upgrade points to upgrade with the Hot Zone Hunter badge.
+After a sufficient number of Hot Zones are obtained, it is recommended that you save some upgrade points to apply to the Hot Zone Hunter badge.

-After that, your player will receive a shooting boost every time you attempt a shot in any of their hot zones.
+After that, your player will receive a shooting boost every time that you attempt a shot in any of their Hot Zones.

 How to see your player’s Hot Zone

-In order to see your player’s Hot Zone, simply pull up your player in the MyCareer NBA stats in menu and scroll right.
-Not only does this chart tell you in which area your player is strong at shooting, it also gives you a good indication of which area you need to acquire Hot Zones from.
+In order to see your player’s Hot Zone, simply pull up your player in the MyCareer NBA stats menu and scroll right.
+Not only does this chart tell you which areas your player is strongest at shooting from, but it also gives you a good indication of the areas that you need to acquire Hot Zones from.

 Hopefully, these top tips have helped you to understand the shooting mechanics of NBA 2K21 and will eventually translate into making your MyPlayer a star shooter.